 The photos are scanned using a small-sized portable scanner that is held by a single hand, hence the name handheld scanner.
 This scanner is then rolled over the photo to help the scanner scan the photo just like every other scanner using an optical material.

-This will be useful to scan large size photos and photos in frames.
+This will be useful to scan large-size photos and photos in frames.

 These are scanners that use digital cameras.
-There will be one ore more cameras stuck to a stand that will be at about 12 to 40 inches above the photos.
+There will be one or more cameras stuck to a stand that will be at about 12 to 40 inches above the photos.
 Every click will capture the photos and stores them directly into the computer or in a memory card inside the camera.

-Now that we have an idea of the scanners that are readily available to scan photos, let us figure out the process of scanning photos keeping in mind the purpose and reason of scanning them.
+Now that we have an idea of the scanners that are readily available to scan photos, let us figure out the process of scanning photos keeping in mind the purpose and reason for scanning them.

 What is the Scanning Process?

 The scanning process starts by setting up the computer (desktop/laptop).
 For any of the above scanners to work, the computer the scanner is connected to plays a crucial role.

 Many people don’t know about the fact that the hardware plays a crucial role, especially when we have a large no. of photos to scan.
 The faster the computer, both in terms of processor speed and higher ram, will greatly contribute to the speed of scanning.
 The better the hardware, the better the speed.